 Obtaining a transcript of Zoom recordings can seem easy with the automatic tools built-in, but getting one that’s accurate is another story.
 It’s best to turn to a paid provider to ensure your transcripts are accurate.
 Transcripts with errors can make your business look unprofessional when shown live or shared after.
 These errors can also create greater confusion for individuals with disabilities, such as those with ADHD who struggle with note taking and who rely on transcripts to work efficiently.

-Verbit is one partner you can turn to for transcripts of Zoom recordings that are delivered with accuracy that reaches the 99% benchmark for accessibility as prescribed by the Americans with Disabilities Act, FCC and other compliance guidelines you may need to take into account.
+Verbit is one partner you can turn to for transcripts of Zoom recordings that are delivered with high accuracy for accessibility to support compliance efforts with the Americans with Disabilities Act, FCC and other compliance guidelines you may need to take into account.
 Zoom automatic transcription alone can often miss the benchmark for accessibility.

 Verbit’s Zoom transcription services